danielbodnar/awesome-stars/README.md

 - [BuilderIO/partytown](https://github.com/BuilderIO/partytown) - Relocate resource intensive third-party scripts off of the main thread and into a web worker. 🎉
 - [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source product analytics, session recording, feature flagging and A/B testing that you can self-host.
 - [ClickHouse/ClickHouse](https://github.com/ClickHouse/ClickHouse) - ClickHouse® is a free analytics DBMS for big data
+- [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay and analytics tool you can truly self-host.
+Ideal for reproducing issues, co-browsing with users and optimizing your product.
 - [OpenVisualCloud/Dockerfiles](https://github.com/OpenVisualCloud/Dockerfiles) - Optimized media, analytics and graphics software stack images.
 Use the dockerfile(s) in your project or as a recipe book for bare metal installation.
 - [pipelinedb/pipelinedb](https://github.com/pipelinedb/pipelinedb) - High-performance time-series aggregation for PostgreSQL
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.